CodeScop/Oge-Mai-Field-Guide/hunts04.md

   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)
   - HuntS4 Quests: Something Extraordinary (10), Cheer Your Dedication (15), Sing Your Enthusiasm (20), To Celebrate and Share (20), Into the Woods (50), On the Wrong Path (25), Jubilant and Strong (50), Sing Your Bravery 2/2 (15), Ideas Brought to Life (10)

-- **Dec 2020 Sources Outside the Hunt:**
+- **Jan 2021 Sources Outside the Hunt:**

-  Note: I'm marking this as "December" instead of "Late November" because for the entire duration of NaNo, right through early December, Hunter Tokens were dropping from NaNo event monsters and Hunt monsters only.

-  For December, the trend is "Green and White".
+  For January, the clue is an image in the news announcement: https://4thewords.com/forum/details-325 The image looks like a torn rectangle of creamy parchment with a dark red color painted over most of it, and a much darker reddish-brown cursive capital L. The consensus is that this means red monsters, and monsters with names starting with L - which is a solid rule of thumb for the monsters below, but not entirely reliable.

-  - Global Battles: Vi (5 minutes for ), Xin (100 words for 1)
+  - Global Battles: Viyu (15 minutes for ?)
-  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Grey's Mawt (850 words for 8-9), Nitana (700 words for 7), Spirit Wignow (450 words for 4-5), Wignow (250 words for 2-3)
+  - LF Battles: Puna (150 words and 1 Wood Fishing Rod for 1-2)
-  - MT Battles: Assassin (1400 words for 14), Grey's Mawt (850 words, 5 Coins, and 5 Leaves for 8-9), Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
+  - MT Battles: Assassin (1400 words for 14), Lorsa (450 words for 4-5), Tambo (2000 words, 4 Rope, and 10 Leaves for 20), Villager (1300 words for 13)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (120 words for 1-2)
+    - BC Battles: Kaija (240 words for 2-3), Sacer (120 words for 1-2)
-    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6), Spirit Ardia (80 words for 0-1)
-    - SC Battles: Reudod (600 words for 6)
-    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7)
+    - SC Battles: Oncaiii (800 words for 8), Sapilo (450 words for 4-5), Sapira (350 words for 3-4), Sapiti (300 words for 3)
-    - GL Battles: Night Dandeleon (330 words for 3-4)
-  - 3PC Battles: Global and Hunt only
+    - FB, TT, GL Battles: Global and Hunt monsters only
+  - 3PC Battles: Lombri (1500 words and 1 Wood Spear for 15), Rulo (550 words for 5-6), Tambo (2000 words, 4 Rope, and 10 Leaves for 20), Villager (1300 words, 1 Spider Poison, and 5 Leaves for 13)
   - ALIEN EXPEDITION:
-    - IC Battles: Nedi (800 words for 8), Rosarin (500 words for 5)
+    - IC, RLab Battles: Global and Hunt monsters only
-    - SpaceS Battles: Szalin (700 words for 7), Yalarr (500 words for 5)
+    - SpaceS Battles: Ledd (500 words for 5)
-    - MiningS Battles: Halix (250 words for 2-3), Pach (200 words for 2), Skarn (1100 words for 11), Zals (900 words for 9)
+    - MiningS Battles: Pach (200 words for 2)
-    - RL Battles: Dr. Enoe (1500 words for 15), Dr. Hogglevoss (1200 words for 12), Fonar (200 words for 2), Gwynos (450 words for 4-5)
-  - Gansu Battles: Sparfly (450 words for 4-5), Suulan (2000 words and 1 Steel Dagger for 20)
+  - Gansu Battles: Arenica (1350 words and 1 Steel Dagger for 13-14), Puna (150 words and 1 Wood Fishing Rod for 1-2), Rulo (550 words for 5-6)
   - DESERT EXPEDITION:
-    - DigS Battles: Global and Hunt only
+    - DigS Battles: Loi (150 words for 1-2)
-    - Ruins Battles: Global and Hunt only
+    - Ruins Battles: Global and Hunt monsters only
-  - Riza Battles: Patliadu (750 words and 1 Harpoon for 7-8), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
+  - Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, and 2 River Grass for 12), Puna (150 words and 1 Wood Fishing Rod for 1-2), Vota (800 words, 2 Rope, and 2 River Grass for 8), Yala (520 words, 2 Rope, and 2 River Grass for 5-6)
   - RAINA EXPEDITION:
-    - SurfaceC Battles: Auwi (500 words for 5), Wyvern (1300 words for 13)
+    - SurfaceC Battles: Begala (300 words for 3), Droxa (1800 words for 18), Knusha (1200 words for 12), Olea (100 words for 1), Rea & Pira (150 words for 1-2), Vaktra (700 words for 7), Vota (800 words for 8), Yala (520 words for 5-6)
-    - SwampL Battle: Copei (800 words for 8), Galai (1500 words for 15), Larida (1000 words for 10), Swamp Wignow (500 words for 5)
+    - SwampL Battles: Larida (1000 words for 10)
-    - SacredS Battle: Ognimaf (300 words for 3), Swamp Wignow (500 words for 5)
+    - SacredS Battles: Pedja (1000 words for 10)
-    - Hideout Battles: Necog (450 words for 4-5)
+    - Hideout Battles: Cafodu (600 words for 6), Drau (1000 words for 10), Grongu (2000 words for 17), Wisthu (800 words for 8)
-  - Balance Battles: Castu (450 words and 1 Water Mask for 4-5), Isartu (720 words for 7-8), Sliv (550 words and 1 Water Mask for 5-6), Spirit Castu (550 words for 5-6), Vezi (1300 words, 1 Water Mask, and 1 Underwater Torch for 13)
+  - Balance Battles: Puna (150 words and 1 Wood Fishing Rod for 1-2), Xyplos (2000 words, 1 Water Mask, and 1 Underwater Torch for 20)
-  - DFO Battles: Burhar (1500 words for 15), Miclan (5000 words, 5 Steel Chains, 3 Pieces of Parchment, and 1 Blue Essence Ink for 50), Papple (1000 words for 10), Spirit Ardia (80 words for 0-1)
+  - DFO Battles: Dust Rudakai (2000 words, 1 Fabric Boots, and 15 Leaves for 20), Lycosta (1100 words, 1 Steel Chains, 1 Piece of Parchment, and 1 Blue Essence Ink for 11)
+  - PG Battles: Leopar (800 words for 8)
-  - PG Battles: Global and Hunt only
+  - CAVE Battles: Global and Hunt monsters only

-  - CAVE Battles: Chio (100 words for 1), Gliva (300 words for 3), Gormist (1667 words for 17), Letos (700 words for 7), Olanat (1100 words for 11), Reflection (4444 words for 45), Spina (450 words for 4-5), Tacin (150 words for 1-2), Ulos (650 words for 6-7), Vafire (500 words for 5)
+- **Sell price:** 10 Coins (don't sell, much better to spend)

+- **Used for:** Shopping in Hunter Lodge Token Store (see the Hunt Section of the Guide for items/prices), outside game

 ##Hunt for the Ancients Season 4 Questline Summary